 Are you looking for a simple warm-up or filler activity that can be used to review grammar and/or vocabulary?
-Then you’re in the right place because you’ll learn how to do this simple ESL word game with your students.
+Disappearing words might be the right place!
+Keep on reading because you’ll learn how to use disappearing text, a simple ESL word game with your students.

 Keep on reading for all the details you need to know about disappearing text ESL activity.